lordcj/Classification/README.md

 # Classification

--Creating own Image Dataset
+- Creating own Image Dataset
--Classfication using resnet34 and resnet50
+- Classfication using resnet34 and resnet50